Logicalshift/desync/README.md

 desync = "0.7"
 ```

-Desync is a library for Rust that provides a model of concurrency based around the idea of
+Desync is a concurrency library for Rust that protects data by scheduling operations in order
-scheduling operations on data.
-This is in contrast to the traditional model where operations
-are scheduled on threads with ownership of the data being passed between them.
+instead of locking and blocking threads.
+It provides a simple API that works well with Rust's
+notion of lifetimes, alongside a concurrency model with a dramatically reduced set of moving
+parts.

 This approach has several advantages over the traditional method:

  * It's simpler: almost the  entire set of thread methods and synchronisation primitives can
    be replaced with the two fundamental scheduling functions, `sync()` and `desync()`.
+ * There's less boilerplate: code is less about starting threads and sending messages and more
+   literally expresses intent.
  * It's easier to reason about: scheduled operations are always performed in the order they're
    queued so race conditions and similar issues due to out-of-order execution are both much rarer
    and easier to debug.
+ * Borrowing and asynchronous code can mix much more seamlessly than in other concurrency models.
  * It makes it easier to write highly concurrent code: desync makes moving between performing
    operations synchronously and asynchronously trivial, with no need to deal with adding code to
    start threads or communicate between them.